amitni1/Catastrophic-Forgetting-Reproduction/Docs/AI-Planning.md

 **Us:** The paper's formula seems to describe a 2-task scenario.
 We're running 10 tasks — how do we scale it up?

 **AI:** The good news is that EWC extends naturally to multiple tasks.
-You just accumulate a separate penalty term for each previously seen task and sum them all together.
-Since each term is quadratic, the sum is still a valid quadratic penalty — the paper actually mentions this.
+You accumulate a separate penalty term for each previously seen task and combine them.
+Since each term is quadratic, the combination is still a valid quadratic penalty — the paper actually mentions this.
+In our implementation we go one step further and average the per-task penalties (divide by the number of stored tasks) so the constraint stays on a comparable scale as tasks accumulate — see Q7 for why.
 Here's what that looks like in code:

 ```python
 def ewc_penalty_multi(model, ewc_tasks, normalize=True):